-- Select the best answer.
-Who is responsible to include the requirements of NAVFAC P-307 paragraph 11.1 in contracts?
+١. Select the best answer.
+Who is responsible for including the requirements of NAVFAC P-307 Paragraph 11.1 in contracts?
+A. the commanding officer B. the contracting officer C. the contractor D. the load test director 2.
+Select the best answer to fill in the blank.

-- A. The contractor

-- B. The Load Test Director

-- C. The Commanding Officer

-- D. The Contracting Officer

-- 2. Select the best answer.
 When critical lifts are being performed, the minimum oversight periodicity shall be no more than days?

-- A. One

-- B. Fourteen

-- C. Seven

-- D. Thirty

-- 3. Select the best answer.
+A. oneB. sevenC. fourteenD. thirty 3.
+Select the best answer.
 Which of the following is used to document oversight of contractor crane and rigging operations for non-construction work?

-- A. NAVFAC P-307

-- B. Contractor Crane or Rigging Operation Checklist (Figure P-2)

-- C. EM 385-1-1
+A. Certificate of Compliance (Figure P-1) B. Contractor Crane or Rigging Operation Checklist (Figure P-2) C. EM 385-1-1 D. NAVFAC P-307 ١.
+Select the best answer.

-- D. Certificate of Compliance (Figure P-1)

-- 4. Select the best answer.
 What form is required to be completed, signed by the contractor company official, and posted on each crane or alternate machine used to lift loads suspended by rigging gear?

-- A. Contractor Crane or Rigging Operation Checklist (Figure P-2)
+A. Certificate of Compliance (Figure P-1) B. Certificate of Load Test and Inspection C. Contractor Crane or Rigging Operation Checklist (Figure P-2) D. Operator's Daily Checklist 5.
+Select the best answer to fill in the blank.

-- B. Certificate of Compliance

-- C. Operator's Daily Checklist (ODCL)

-- D. Certificate of Load Test and Inspection

-- 5. Select the best answer.
 The contractor is required to notify the contracting officer as soon as practical, but no later than hours after any Weight Handling Equipment (WHE) accident.

-- A. One

-- B. Four

-- C. Two

-- D. Twenty-four

-- 6. True or False.
-Word-of-mouth from a contractor official is adequate for verification that a multi-purpose machine or construction equipment is authorized to lift a load suspended by rigging equipment.
+A. oneB. twoC. fourD. twenty-four 6.
+Select the best answer.
+True or False: Word of mouth from a contractor official is adequate for verification that a multi-purpose machine or construction equipment is authorized to lift a load suspended by rigging equipment.
+A. True B. False

-- A. True

-- B. False

 - 7. Select the best answer.
-What type of crane requires a third party certification from an OSHA accredited organization?
+What type of crane requires a third-party certification from an OSHA accredited organization?

-- A. A Floating crane
+- A. floating crane

-- B. A Mobile crane
+- B. mobile crane

-- C. An Overhead Electric Traveling (OET) crane
+- C. overhead electric traveling (OET) crane

-- D. A Portal crane
+- D. portal crane

-- 8. True or False.
-Hooks used on cranes, hoists, other machines, and rigging gear shall have self-closing latches or the throat opening shall be "moused".
+- 8. Select the best answer.
+True or False: Hooks used on cranes, hoists, other machines, and rigging gear shall have self-closing latches, or the throat opening shall be "moused."

 - A. True

 - B. False

 - 9. Select the best answer.
 What is required to be completed by the contractor prior to performing a lift that is over 75 percent of the capacity of a crane or hoist at any radius?

-- A. Contractor Crane or Rigging Operation Checklist (Figure P-2)
+- A. a critical lift plan

-- B. A Critical Lift Plan
+- B. a critical lift request form

-- C. A Critical Lift Request Form

-- D. A complex lift briefing
+- C. complex lift briefing

+- D. contractor crane or rigging operation checklist (Figure P-2)

-- 10. True or False.
-A pickup truck may be used for hoisting materials on a telecommunication tower.
+- 10. Select the best answer.
+True or False: A pickup truck may be used for hoisting materials on a telecommunications tower.

 - A. True

 - B. False